datacarpentry/r-socialsci/_episodes/03-dplyr-tidyr.md

 ~~~
 {: .language-r}

 Lastly, we use `spread()` to switch from long format to wide format.
+This
-This creates a new column for each of the unique values in the
+creates a new column for each of the unique values in the `split_items` column
-`split_items` column and fills those columns with TRUE or FALSE.
+and fills those columns with `TRUE` or `FALSE`.

 ~~~